Setting Up a Successful Collaboration with Consultants

 At some point, you may need to hire a consultant to help you write a proposal.
 The consultant may be a subject-matter expert who can work with you on strategy, a grant writer who can write the content and manage the proposal process, or a former government or foundation staff member who can help with the review process and ensure your proposal is responsive to the funder’s needs.

 To avoid issues during the proposal process, before you contact a potential consultant to discuss the opportunity, you’ll need to do some preparatory work.
-This prep work will help guarantee that the initial conversation with the consultant covers all the bases in terms of what will be required; it will also help the consultant by giving her enough information to make an informed decision about whether she can meet your expectations.
-Leave out this preparatory step, and you may end up in a situation where the consultant is unable to participate at the level or within the timeframe that you need her to.
+This prep work will help ensure that the initial conversation with the consultant covers all bases regarding what will be required; it will also help the consultant by providing enough information to make an informed decision on whether she can meet your expectations.
+Omit this preparatory step, and you may end up with the consultant unable to participate at the required level or within the required timeframe.

 THINKING OF HIRING A CONSULTANT?
 HERE’S YOUR HOMEWORK.

-TIME: Sketch out the proposal calendar so you know roughly at what stage(s) of the proposal process, and for how long, you’ll need the consultant to be involved.
-Depending on the type of proposal and the consultant’s expertise and envisioned role, this could vary from a few days to a few months.
-Before you contact a potential consultant, ideally you should have some sense of the expected release date of the opportunity announcement.
-When you speak to the consultant, you can review the preliminary proposal schedule with her to see if she anticipates any scheduling conflicts.
+Sketch out the proposal calendar so you know roughly at what stage(s) of the proposal process, and for how long, you’ll need the consultant to be involved.
+Depending on the type of proposal and the consultant’s expertise and envisioned role, the duration could range from a few days to a few months.
+Before contacting a potential consultant, ideally, you should have a sense of the expected release date for the opportunity announcement.
+When you speak with the consultant, you can review the preliminary proposal schedule with her to determine whether she anticipates any scheduling conflicts.

-MATERIALS: Gather background materials to share with the consultant to help her evaluate the consultancy and come up to speed on the proposed project.
-If the pre-solicitation or the request for applications (RFA) has already been released, you will want to send the consultant a copy.
+Gather background materials to share with the consultant to help her evaluate the consultancy and come up to speed on the proposed project.
+If the pre-solicitation or request for applications (RFA) has already been released, please send the consultant a copy.

 Other things to share include: